OpenSLO/OpenSLO/README.md

   ratioMetric: # either thresholdMetric or ratioMetric must be provided
     counter: true | false # true if the metric is a monotonically increasing counter,
                           # or false, if it is a single number that can arbitrarily go up or down
+                          # ignored when using "raw"
-    good: # the numerator, either "good" or "bad" must be provided
+    good: # the numerator, either "good" or "bad" must be provided if "total" is used
       metricSource:
         metricSourceRef: string # optional
         type: string # optional
         spec:
           # arbitrary chosen fields for every data source type to make it comfortable to use.
-    bad: # the numerator, either "good" or "bad" must be provided
+    bad: # the numerator, either "good" or "bad" must be provided if "total" is used
       metricSource:
         metricSourceRef: string # optional
         type: string # optional
         spec:
           # arbitrary chosen fields for every data source type to make it comfortable to use.
-    total: # the denominator, required
+    total: # the denominator used with either "good" or "bad", either this or "raw" must be used
+      metricSource:
+        metricSourceRef: string # optional
+        type: string # optional
+        spec:
+          # arbitrary chosen fields for every data source type to make it comfortable to use.

+    rawType: success | failure # required with "raw", indicates how the stored ratio was calculated:
+                               #  success – good/total
+                               #  failure – bad/total
+    raw: # the precomputed ratio stored as a metric, can't be used together with good/bad/total
       metricSource:
         metricSourceRef: string # optional
         type: string # optional